-A dogs’ strongest sense is their ability to smell things, meaning they are very sensitive to the scent of you, their best friend and guardian.
-Being left alone can make your dog feel vulnerable and unsafe, so giving them a little piece of comfort will help them to remain calm when you have to go for a while.
+A dog’s strongest sense is their ability to smell things - meaning they are very sensitive to your scent, their best friend, and their guardian.
+Being left alone can make your dog feel vulnerable and unsafe, so giving them a little piece of comfort may help them to remain calm when you have to leave.

 Find an object – maybe a favorite toy, or an item of clothing that you’ve recently worn – and put it in their bed or room that you’ve chosen as your familiar space.
-The comfort of your smell will keep them calm while you’re away.
+The comfort of your smell can help to keep them calm while you’re away.